Begin Again (film): Production

 Director John Carney conceived the premise for Begin Again several years before he began to write the screenplay in 2010.
 The story was partly inspired by his own experiences as a musician in a band, and from his impression of the artists and repertoire (A&R) executives of record labels during the 1990s, which formed the basis of Dan's character.
 Carney wrote the script, which was initially titled Can a Song Save Your Life?, before he, Glen Hansard, and Gregg Alexander began writing the songs; he wanted "to work the music around the story, instead of the other way around."
 The script's style of featuring songs as a natural element of the story was inspired by the 1954 Judy Garland musical film A Star Is Born, and is also employed in Carney's earlier film Once (2007).
 Carney first pitched the film in 2010 to filmmaker Judd Apatow, who produced the film alongside Tobin Armbrust and Anthony Bregman whose production company Exclusive Media financed the film's US$8 million budget.

 Before casting Keira Knightley as Gretta, Carney considered casting a pop singer such as Adele in the main role, as well as a number of other actresses including Scarlett Johansson, who was at one point attached to the project.
 Knightley, who had never sung professionally before, prepared for the role by training with a vocal coach and learning how to play a guitar.
 Mark Ruffalo was Carney's first choice for the role of Dan, and agreed to star in the film after Carney sent him the first draft of the screenplay.
 Singer Adam Levine was also the only person Carney considered casting as Dave, and won the role after talking with Carney over Skype and recording some dialogue as an audition; he declined to be paid for appearing in the film.
-Although he had had minor acting parts on television before, Begin Again marked his first role in a film.
+Although he had had minor acting parts on television before, Begin Again marked Levine's first role in a film.
 Carney approached James Corden to appear in the film after admiring Corden's performance in the lead role in a Broadway production of One Man, Two Guvnors.
+Corden worked on the film during the day while continuing to perform the play in the evenings.

 Principal photography of the film began in New York City on July 2, 2012, and lasted for 23 days.
 Carney chose to film in Manhattan's lesser known neighborhoods that would be more recognizable to locals than tourists.
 Specific locations included Greenwich Village, the East Village, Times Square, and Washington Square Park.
 Rather than performing live during filming, the actors sang to pre-recorded tracks.
 In order to save money on hiring a full crew and extras, some scenes—including one in Times Square—were shot late at night with a handheld camera.
 The rooftop location near the Empire State Building is located at 28 W 36th St.